 Excuse me, but WTF.

 No, women aren’t crazy for spending hundreds of dollars on necessary feminine products that are taxed when Viagra is not.
-And no, women aren’t crazy for getting a little frustrated or emotional, when they Auntie Flow decides to do her monthly visits to make sure her fallopian tubes are working correctly.
+And no, women aren’t crazy for getting a little frustrated or emotional, when Auntie Flow decides to do her monthly visits to make sure her fallopian tubes are working correctly.
 If someone kicked you square in the balls, I’m pretty damn sure you’d be more than frustrated and wildly emotional.
 So just for the sake of making what is taboo, a normal thing to talk about with absolutely no shame – I want to talk about hormones and yes, remedies that can help us female goddesses!
 Because the less we talk about it out of mortification (it’s like that dirty little secret you can’t talk about – it’s best to just hide it in the closet and suffer quietly…), a lot of women who need our help will go through – I don’t know – a few or more years in unecessary discomfort and pain.
 So I’m here to help a sista out.
 Can I get an amen?!

 From someone who has suffered PMS and extreme menstrual pain for over 25 years, I have tried EVERYTHING under the sun to help my hormones.
 And yes, I’ve tried Birth Control to help with my cramps and bloating (not because I was sexual active at that time), and it made me feel worse.
 Here are some natural remedies that has punched Auntie Flow back in the face: